 The Territory is rich in natural resources and biodiversity values, with 20 terrestrial biogeographic regions and three marine biogeographic regions.
 In particular, we have a responsibility to ensure that the biodiversity values of areas under our direct management are protected and enhanced where possible.

-We use a mix of fossil fuels and renewable energy to generate electricity for customers across the Territory.
-Natural gas is the principal fuel type for the major urban centres, but diesel is the mainstay of the smaller communities without access to gas.
-Solar and wind power are small but growing renewable energy sources, particularly in remote communities where it is economically feasible to partially substitute renewable sources for diesel.
+We use a mix of fossil fuels and renewable energy to generate electricity for customers in remote Territory communities.
+Diesel is the mainstay of the smaller communities without access to natural gas.
+Solar and wind power are small but growing renewable energy sources.

 Most potable water supplies across the Territory come from groundwater.
 In the Top End, surface water storages such as Darwin River Dam and Katherine's Donkey Camp Pool are additional important sources.
 For example, Darwin's water supply is sourced from Darwin River Dam and the Howard East Borefield and blended to produce optimal quality for human consumption.
 It is important that we protect our sources to ensure continuity of a quality supply to customers.